Bryce-MW/ByteFall/README.md

 * The files should be listed in a hash table format so that searching for any specific one by their hash is easy to do.

+* Add something to the header to show what version of the Waterfall we are at.

 ## Additional notes found in the old C++ files

 * Handle errors properly